borkdude/deps.clj/API.md

 (*make-classpath-fn* {:keys [cmd out install-tools-fn]})
 ```

 Refreshes the classpath cache.
-May be replaced by rebinding this
+Rebind this dynamic var to compute
-  dynamic var, for instance to compute the classpath in-process.
+  the classpath in-process.

   Called with a map of:

-  - `:cmd`: the java command that runs `clojure.tools.deps.script.make-classpath2`,
+  - `:cmd`: the Java command that runs `clojure.tools.deps.script.make-classpath2`,
-    a vector of strings, the java executable first.
+    a vector with the Java executable first.
 The first element is
     nil when Java is unavailable.
-  - `:args`: the arguments to make-classpath2, a vector of strings.
+  - `:args`: arguments to make-classpath2.
+The `--config-user` value is nil under `-Srepro`.
   - `:out`: as for [[`*aux-process-fn*`](#borkdude.deps/*aux-process-fn*)](#borkdude.deps/*aux-process-fn*).
   - `:install-tools-fn`: a function of no arguments that installs the
     Clojure tools named in `:cmd` when they are missing.
 A replacement that
     starts no process can skip it.

-  The default checks java, installs the tools and runs the command through
+  The default checks Java, installs the tools and runs the command through
   [[`*aux-process-fn*`](#borkdude.deps/*aux-process-fn*)](#borkdude.deps/*aux-process-fn*).

-  Must write the cache files specified in `:args`.
+  Must produce the cache files requested by `:args`.
 When `:out` is `:string`,
   return a map with stdout as the string value of `:out`.
 <p><sub><a href="https://github.com/borkdude/deps.clj/blob/master/src/borkdude/deps.clj#L153-L176">Source</a></sub></p>